turingschool/front-end-curriculum/lessons/html-basics.md

   - ```strong``` strong/bold
   - ```<span>``` tag can be used to apply a specific style inline

-Let's add some semantic tags to wrap out text blocks:
+Let's add some semantic tags to wrap our example's text blocks:

 ```html
 <!doctype html>